 Title: On the Trail of the Ice Age Floods: A Geological Field Guide to the Mid-Columbia Basin by Bruce Bjornstad

 Review: I find it difficult to sum up nicely how amazing these titles are by Bruce Bjornstad.
-If you want to explore the geology of the Mid-Columbia Basin area of Washington there really is no better book to have.
-This book contains exceptionally good write-ups on where to drive, and hike to see the effects of the Ice Age floods along with descriptions of what it is that you’re looking at.
+If you would like to explore the geology of the Mid-Columbia Basin area of Washington, there really is no better book to have.
+This book contains excellent write-ups on where to drive, and hike to see the effects of the Ice Age floods, along with descriptions of what it is that you’re looking at.

 Title: On the Trail of the Ice Age Floods – Northern Reaches by Bruce Bjornstad and Eugene Kiver

-Review: Much like the Mid-Columbia Basin title this is an amazing book that you must have if you want to understand the geology of the northern reaches of these floods.
+Review: Much like the Mid-Columbia Basin title, this is a remarkable book that you must have if you want to understand the geology of the northern reaches of these floods.
 This book was my first real exposure to the complexity of the Ice Age flood story and the impact that was left on the landscapes that we often visit.
 This book contains many excellent hikes, drives and even flights to take to explore the geology of this area.
-The plates and aerial photography add so much to the story as well and you can even follow Bruce’s YouTube channel if you want to see some of his drone videos of these areas.
+The plates and aerial photography add so much to the story as well, and you can even follow Bruce’s YouTube channel if you want to see some of his drone videos of these areas.

 Title: Cataclysms on the Columbia: The Great Missoula Floods by John Eliot Allen, Marjorie Burns and Scott Burns

-Review: This whole idea of mega floods during the last Ice Age was quite controversial when it was being proposed by J Harlen Bretz in the 1920s and this book does great job of covering the story behind the theory and all the drama related to it.
-Many of the geological facts that we now just accept such as these Ice Age floods or tectonic plate movement were very controversial at the time when the theories were new and this book offers a unique insight into that.
+Review: This whole idea of mega floods during the last Ice Age was quite controversial when it was being proposed by J Harlen Bretz in the 1920s, and this book does an impressive job of covering the story behind the theory and all the drama related to it.
+Many of the geological facts that we now just accept, such as these Ice Age floods or tectonic plate movement were very controversial at the time when the theories were new and this book offers a unique insight into that.

 Title: Fire, Faults and Floods: A Road and Trail Guide Exploring the Origins of the Columbia River Basin by Marge Mueller and Ted Mueller